SirRicc/chesspuzzle-opening-trainer/README.md

 # Chesspuzzle-Opening-Trainer
-This project solves my problem of not beeing able to play chesspuzzles on Lichess.org "sorted by opening".
+This Selenium project solves my problem of not beeing able to play chesspuzzles on Lichess.org "sorted by opening".

 # Requirements: